Team of Thoughts: Efficient Test-time Scaling of Agentic Systems through Orchestrated Tool Calling: Team of Thoughts: An Efficient Heterogeneous MAS

-Inspired by the formulation in Section~\ref{sec:background}, our \textbf{Team-of-Thoughts} framework composes a MAS using heterogeneous agent models to achieve broad capability coverage.
-As illustrated in \Cref{fig:GBP-compare} (right), the reasoning process of the tool agents begins with distinct prediction distributions $\{p_{\theta_1}(X|D), p_{\theta_2}(X|D), \ldots, p_{\theta_n}(X|D)\}$, ensuring extensive coverage of the solution space.

-The Team-of-Thoughts framework constitutes an orchestrator agent and a team of tool agents.
-The orchestrator's role is threefold: (1) selecting tool agents suitable for the incoming question $D$, (2) evaluating the responses and analyzing the reasoning of the tool agents, and (3) conducting its own reasoning and acting as an aggregator to generate the final answer.
-Each tool agent $i$, when invoked, produces a reasoning trajectory $Z^{(i)} = \{Z_{i,1}, Z_{i,2}, \ldots\}$ and generates a prediction $\hat{X}_i \sim p_{\theta_i}(X|D, Z^{(i)})$.
-The orchestrator then updates its prediction distribution by aggregating information from the selected tool agents:

-where $k \leq n$ denotes the number of tool agents invoked.
-Unlike consensus-based MAS that requires agreement among all agents, the orchestrator strategically weights and filters information based on agent expertise and task characteristics, effectively concentrating probability mass on the target $X$ while maintaining token efficiency.
+The Team-of-Thoughts framework overcomes these constraints by employing a Multi-Agent System (MAS) of heterogeneous agents to achieve broader capability coverage.
+By utilizing an ensemble of $n$ distinct tool agents $E = \left\{p_{\theta_i}\right\}_{i=1}^n$, we effectively initialize the system with multiple \textit{exploratory heads} across the solution space.

+As illustrated in \Cref{fig:GMM} (right), the orchestrator agent $p_{\text{orch}}$ selectively invokes these tool agents and integrates their outputs into its global reasoning context.
+From a probabilistic perspective, the resulting distribution formed by the orchestrator can be modeled as a \textit{Gaussian Mixture Model (GMM)}: